 - Mesh topology.

-With these main topologies, the other can also be derived like- Tree Topology and Hybrid Topology.
+With these main topologies, others can also be derived like- Tree Topology and Hybrid Topology.

 Logical Network Topology – It describes the set of protocols that were used to transfer data or information between the nodes in the network.
 It is related to the transfer of data between nodes.

 Now let’s see the details of each of these different types of network topologies.
 And while studying each of the physical network topologies, we will also see the logical flow of the data that happens between these topologies-

 In a Bus Topology, all nodes are connected to a shared central cable called Bus.
 And these nodes are connected to the Taps and Drop Lines through the bus.
 In this, Drop Lines are simply the connection between the central wire or bus with the nodes.
 And the Taps are the 3-way connector.
 That helps to attach the drop line to the main central cable.
 Bus Topology is a very popular topology.
 Most ethernet LANs use a bus topology.

 In the above figure, we can see that each node is connected with the central shared wire with the help of the Taps and Drop Lines.

 In this network topology, suppose node A wants to send a data frame to Node E then it can use the Shared wire.
 And as well as if Node C wants to send data to Node D then it can also use the same shared cable.
 So if any node is sending data to other nodes, then because of this common shared bus, the data is received by all of the nodes connected on the bus.
 And the destination node will accept the data frame.
 And others will simply reject that.
 This identifies because of the destination MAC Address provided in the data frame.